 Viz. by me, according to my threatening (Lev.
 26:19; Deut.
-28:23-24).
-I.e. a drought sent upon thee, either as a punishment of thy wickedness, thus public sins bring public judgments.
-Or as an aggravation of it; and then it must be read though, as it often is.
-Notwithstanding the great drought; and this the last words of the verse seem to favor.
+28:23-24). i.e. a drought sent upon thee, either as a punishment of thy wickedness, thus public sins bring public judgments.
+Or as an aggravation of it; and then it must be understood, as it often is.
+Notwithstanding the great drought; and this the words of the verse seem to favor.

 “There hath been no latter rain”: This, added to showers before mentioned, seems to imply there had been no former nor latter rain.
 The former for the springing of the corn, the latter for the plumping and ripening it; this coming a little before harvest.

-We see that God has not just sat idly by, and He has withheld the rain as punishment.
+We see that God has not just sat idly by, but has withheld the rain as punishment.
 A whore’s forehead has a hardened look from committing much sin.
 Repetitious sin has a way of making a person so hardened, that they soon get to where they know no shame.

 Jeremiah 3:4 “Wilt thou not from this time cry unto me, My father, thou [art] the guide of my youth?”

-These words are either a confirmation and proof of that impudence with which these people are charged; for had they not been impudent, or had not a forehead like a whorish woman; or were they truly ashamed, they would have cried to the Lord hence forth.
-Called upon him; claimed their relation to him; and owned up to his favors in time past.
-Or, if they had not been impudent, they would not have dared from this time to have called God their Father and their guide, when they had so wickedly sinned against him.
-So that this is a charge of hypocrisy and deceit, calling God their Father and guide, when they were at the same time worshipping idols.
-Or rather they are expressive of the wondrous grace and goodness of God towards this people, that had so highly offended him, yet he expostulates with them and puts words into their mouths to return unto him with, saying: “My father; I have sinned against thee, and am not worthy of the relation, yet receive me as a returning prodigal.
+These words are either a confirmation and proof of that impudence with which these people are charged; for had they not been impudent, or had not a forehead like a whorish woman; or were they truly ashamed, they would have cried to the Lord henceforth.
+Called upon Him; claimed their relation to Him; and owned up to His favors in time past.
+Or, if they had not been impudent, they would not have dared from this time to have called God their Father and their guide, when they had so wickedly sinned against Him.
+So this is a charge of hypocrisy and deceit, calling God their Father and guide, when they were at the same time worshipping idols.
+Or rather are expressive of the wondrous grace and goodness of God towards His people, that had so highly offended Him, yet He expostulates with them and puts words into their mouths to return unto Him with, saying: “My father; I have sinned against thee, and am not worthy of the relation, yet receive me as a returning prodigal”.